dels102/Dart/README.md

 Application presents functionalities of the object-relational mapping technique on the example of Hibernate Framework.

-I used: Java 8, JSP, HTML, CSS, Bootstrap, Spring, Hibernate, MySQL, Tomcat.
+Backend: Java 8, Spring, Hibernate, MySQL.

+Frontend: JSP, HTML, CSS, Bootstrap.